How to#

 return x ** 3

-It is important to include the docstring as this allows us to make sure our code is clear.
-We can access that docstring using help:
+It is important to include the docstring as this allows you to document your code clarity.
+You can access that docstring using help:

 help(x_cubed)